You won't believe who REALLY killed Batman villain Ra's al Ghul

 Spoilers ahead for this week's Robin #14

 Geo-Force has a long history with Batman and Deathstroke.
 As a former member of Batman's personal team the Outsiders, Geo-Force was once a close ally of the Dark Knight.
-During the course of a team-up between the Outsiders and the Teen Titans, Geo-Force was reunited with his sister Terra, who became a member of the Titans in the landmark story 'The Judas Contract.'
+During the course of a team-up between the Outsiders and the Teen Titans, Geo-Force was reunited with his sister Terra, who became a member of the Titans in the landmark story 'The Judas Contract' (#8 on Newsarama's list of the best DC stories of all time.)

 However, Terra was secretly a spy working for Deathstroke to infiltrate the Titans, resulting in a climactic battle between Deathstroke and the Titans in which Terra was killed.
-Geo-Force learned of Terra's death and her association with Deathstroke from Batman, with the betrayal rocking him to his core.
+Geo-Force learned of Terra's death and her association with Deathstroke from Batman, and the betrayal rocked him to his core.

 And Geo-Force isn't the only one devastated by Talia's actions.
 In Robin #14, Damian learns that his mother is responsible for the death of Respawn, who was created using her and Deathstroke's genetic material.
 He's given this information by Ravager, who's working with her father, much to Damian's disgust.
 But then, learning about Talia's actions seems to really throw him for a loop.